onyeka-hub/Project-22/README.md

 **port: 80**: The port at which the service listens on ie the port of the service

-**targetPort**: This is the port the application on the pod is forwarding traffic to or listens on ie the port of the pod
+**targetPort**: This is the port the application on the pod is forwarding traffic to or the port the container listens on ie the port of the pod

 2. Create a nginx-service resource by applying your manifest
 ```